grpc-ecosystem/grpc-gateway/README.md

 * bytes and enum fields in path parameter
 * Method parameters in query string
 * Encoding request/response body in application/x-www-form-urlencoded
-* Optinally generating the entrypoint
+* Optionally generating the entrypoint
 * Optionally emitting API definition for [Swagger](http://swagger.io)

 ### No plan to support